If you need to, you can get your basic disclosure certificate verified or confirmed as genuine. You may need to do this:

 - your basic disclosure certificate

-- a stamped addressed envelope (SAE) for your certificate to be returned to you
+- a stamped addressed envelope for your certificate to be returned to you

-Disclosure Scotland usually send certificates back the same day they receive them, but they don't guarantee this.
+Disclosure Scotland usually sends certificates back the same day they receive them, but they do not guarantee this.

 You should check exactly what it is you need with whoever asked you to get your certificate approved.
-Getting your certificate stamped and signed by Disclosure Scotland may be enough for you to be able to prove it's genuine and a valid original.
+Getting your certificate stamped and signed by Disclosure Scotland may be enough for you to prove it's genuine and a valid original.

 Get your certificate legalised

-Once your certificate has been stamped and signed by Disclosure Scotland, if you need to, you can then get it legalised by the Legislation Office.
+Once your certificate has been stamped and signed by Disclosure Scotland, you can then get it legalised by the Legalisation Office if you need to.
 This is sometimes called getting an 'apostille' for your certificate.

-Visit GOV.UK to find out how to get your certificate legalised by the Legislation Office and how much it costs.
+Visit GOV.UK to find out how to get your certificate legalised by the Legalisation Office and how much it costs.